 Volkswagen Golf GTI 8V and 16V buying guide

-When checking a Mk2’s metalwork, the key areas to cast your eyes over include the bottom of the A-pillar below the front windscreen.
+When checking any Golf Mk2’s bodywork, the key areas to cast your eyes over include the bottom of the A-pillar below the windscreen.
 Rust here is bad news, as it’s usually structural and very difficult to repair to a decent standard.
 Rust can hide under the windscreen rubber too.
 Cars fitted with a sunroof need checking carefully; rust here is very tricky to fix and best avoided if at all possible.